Wrexham: Rail

+Wrexham General

 Wrexham General was opened in 1846, rebuilt in 1912 and again in 1997.
 It has six platforms (four through, two terminal).
 Wrexham General is on two different lines, the Shrewsbury to Chester Line and the Borderlands Line, both of which are run by Transport for Wales.

 Wrexham General was also the base for the former train operating company Wrexham & Shropshire (the operating name of the Wrexham, Shropshire and Marylebone Railway Company).
 The company-provided passenger train services from Wrexham via Shropshire to London Marylebone on an open-access basis.
 Services started in 2008, with an agreement for a seven-year period.
 Wrexham & Shropshire began running services on 28 April 2008.
 Having decided they could not make the business profitable, the company ended services on 28 January 2011.

 All services that operate from Wrexham Central to Bidston also run through this station.